When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Results

-In contrast, existing RL backdoor baselines show limited effectiveness when deployed on real robots with safety-constrained control stacks.
-SleeperNets~\cite{sleepernets} yields the lowest ASR (21.3\%), indicating that representation-level backdoors are sensitive to real-world visual variability and control filtering.
+In contrast, existing RL backdoor baselines show limited effectiveness when deployed on real robots with multimodal observations.
+SleeperNets~\cite{sleepernets} yields the lowest ASR (21.3\%), indicating that representation-level backdoors are sensitive to real-world observation variations.
 TrojDRL~\cite{trojdrl} achieves moderate attack performance (34.5\%), but its fixed trigger pattern remains vulnerable to physical imaging variations.
-BadRL~\cite{badrl} improves attack effectiveness by targeting decision-critical states for poisoning and reaches an ASR of 57.0\%, yet its digital trigger is still susceptible to real-world visual disturbances and controller suppression.
+BadRL~\cite{badrl} improves attack effectiveness by targeting decision-critical states for poisoning and reaches an ASR of 57.0\%, yet its deterministic trigger remains susceptible to uncontrollable auxiliary sensor states.

 DGBA consistently outperforms all baselines in attack success.
-Its high ASR of 83.5\% indicates that diffusion-generated physical patch distributions produce stable trigger effects under real-world visual conditions and remain effective after safety-constrained control execution.
+Its high ASR of 83.5\% indicates that diffusion-generated physical patch distributions produce stable trigger effects under real-world multimodal observations.
 At the same time, DGBA maintains a competitive CSR of 89.1\% among all attack methods, showing that reliable backdoor activation is achieved without sacrificing nominal navigation performance.